Welcome to Hale Parish Council website

 Present Day - Hale Parish Council

-The Parish Council and its Planning Committee each meet 11 times a year on the first Tuesday in the month, except in August.
-The Annual Parish Assembly takes place in April each year.
-All the meetings are held at Hale Village Hall by Hatchet Green and start at 7pm.
+The Parish Council meets bi-monthly on the first Tuesday in the month.
+The Annual Parish Meeting is held in May and the Annual Parish Assembly takes place in April each year.
+All the meetings are held at Hale Village Hall (Downstairs) by Hatchet Green and start at 7pm.
 Parishioners are very welcome to attend all Council meetings and the Annual Parish Assembly.
 Meet the Councillors and their staff.